practo/tipoca-stream/redshiftsink/README.md

 ```

 #### View
+Please change below in the sql before running:
-Note: Please substitute `AND s.userid != 100` with the user id(s) of the redshitsink users.
-We need to ignore the queries from the redshiftsink users to keep the calculation usable.
+- `AND s.userid != 100` with the user id(s) of the redshitsink user you are  using.
+- `AND s.starttime > GETDATE() - interval '3 day'` with the time window you want to consider a table is in use or not.

 ```sql
 CREATE OR REPLACE VIEW redshiftsink_operator.scan_query_total AS SELECT DATABASE,